woocart/localizations/UK/products-cosmetics.md

 Price: 104.99

-Powerful night time renewal for radiant, youthful-looking skin.
+Powerful nighttime renewal for radiant, youthful-looking skin.
 Instantly adds radiance.
 Intensely hydrates.
 Advanced Night Repair significantly reduces the look of key signs of aging.

-It maximizes the power of skin's natural night time renewal with our exclusive ChronoluxCB™ Technology.
+It maximizes the power of skin's natural nighttime renewal with our exclusive ChronoluxCB™ Technology.
 Also includes Hyaluronic Acid, nature’s “moisture magnet,” to help lock in moisture.

 Lines and wrinkles look significantly reduced.
 More than 75% of women felt their skin looked more youthful in just 4 weeks.
 Skin feels smoother, hydrated, stronger.
 82% felt their skin was immediately hydrated.
 Skin looks younger, radiant, more even toned.
 83% felt their skin looked healthier, fresher, more rested in just 4 weeks.